 The Association of Core Process Psychotherapists (ACPP) is the professional association for all UKCP-accredited Mindfulness-based Psychotherapists and Core Process Psychotherapists trained at the Karuna Institute.
-It was established in 2001 and became an independent member organisation of the Humanistic and Integrative Psychotherapy College (HIPC) in 2017.
+Established in 2001, the ACPP became an independent member organisation of the Humanistic and Integrative Psychotherapy College (HIPC) in 2017.

 As a psychotherapeutic approach, Core Process Psychotherapy (CPP) - taught at the Karuna Institute since 1982 - is a synthesis of Buddhist psychology and mindfulness practice with Western psychotherapeutic techniques.
 There is a deep trust in the healing that arises from the experience of mindful open heartedness in relationship.